 Visitors to the campus are welcome.
 The offices of the College are open from 8 a.m. to 10 p.m.
 Monday through Thursday and from 8 a.m. to 5:00 p.m. on Friday.
-Visitors are to sign in with the receptionist in the Hugh A. Lee Building as soon as they arrive on campus.
+Visitors are to sign in with the receptionist as soon as they arrive on campus.